-BA (Hons) International Relations and Diplomacy (with optional year in The Hague) Do you aspire to a career in international affairs, diplomatic circles and global politics?
-Offering unique opportunities for a year-long study exchange in The Hague, this degree explores the political, social and economic challenges facing countries worldwide.
+BA (Hons) International Relations and Diplomacy (with optional Hague Exchange) Do you aspire to a career in international affairs, diplomatic circles and global politics?
+Offering unique opportunities for an optional year-long study exchange in The Hague, this degree explores the political, social and economic challenges facing countries worldwide.
 Why choose this course?
 You will develop in-depth knowledge of international affairs, advocacy, democracy, human rights, social policy and global security.
 This enables you to analyse latest events in world affairs to become a better informed global citizen.
 Is this course for you?
 BA (Hons) International Relations and Diplomacy will inspire anyone interested in peace-building initiatives and promoting good relations between people, communities and countries.
 It is truly international and interdisciplinary, so you will engage with a broad range of subjects.
 How you will learn Linking theories directly to practice, we offer specialist training in areas such as arbitration, conflict resolution and diplomacy.
 Through our partnerships in the wider diplomatic community, there are opportunities for internships with international institutions, governmental and non-governmental organisations, and charities.
 Opportunities and experiences You can study part of your degree in the legal capital of the world at the Hague University of Applied Sciences.
 There are fascinating fieldtrips too, including visits to the Foreign Office and embassies plus a week-long stay in Geneva taking in the United Nations Office.
 Careers and employability BA (Hons) International Relations and Diplomacy makes you highly competitive in the graduate employment market.
 It prepares you for rewarding careers in embassies, global agencies, development organisations, transnational corporations, and diplomatic communities.
-Did you know?
-We also offer this course:

 How to apply